giuliodondi/kOS-Shuttle-OPS3/README.md

 - Drag is not on the horizontal, instead the dashed lines act as markers of the drag values.
 The corresponding drag value is written at the top (in ft/s^2)
 - The bundle of straight lines dislays the reentry corridor:
   - The lines are approximately the same velocity-drag lines as the plot above
-  - The top-left line is always the high-drag line, the bottom-right is the low-drag line
+  - The top-left line is always the high-drag line, the bottom-right is the low-energy line
   - The reference profile is the centre-most line, TRAJ 1 and 2 have multiple reference curves to mark typical situations
 - The Shuttle bug will invariably move from top-right to bottom-left as it makes its way through the reentry corridor
 - The square box below the bug is the Drag error indicator, it follows the bug down the screen and is placed left or right based on the reference drag value.
 If it's to the left of the bug, it means that Guidance would like you to have more drag than the current value
+- the triangles show the drag-velocity history every 25 seconds, it's useful to predict the trend on the TRAJ display

 The other data printouts display useful information:
 - Top left you have a bunch of aerodynamic data: